-Public hearings are scheduled for 9:30 a.m. the second and fourth Tuesday of each month in the Administration Building’s East Hearing Room and are streamed live on the County website and YouTube channel.
+Business meetings are scheduled for 9:30 a.m. the second and fourth Tuesday of each month in the Administration Building’s East Hearing Room and are streamed live and archived.
 Public comment is taken during these meetings.

 The Board of County Commissioners holds study sessions on Mondays and Tuesdays as well as regular meetings for county staff updates.
 These study sessions (except for executive sessions) are open to the public.